 The Plan's investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Plan's 401(k) Retirement Plan Committee determines the Plan's valuation policies utilizing information provided by the investment advisors and custodian.
 See Note 3 for discussion of the fair value measurements used to value the Plan's investments.